-Let’s start with the default option for citing a thesis or dissertation:
+Let’s start with the default option for citing an unpublished thesis or dissertation:

 Author, A. A. (Year of publication).
-Title of dissertation or thesis (Doctoral dissertation or Master’s thesis).
-Retrieved from database x.
-(Accession or order number)
+Title of dissertation or thesis [Unpublished doctoral thesis or master’s thesis].
+Institution.

 Nyet, D. (2005).
-Procrastination and dissertation completion times at three Ontario universities (Doctoral dissertation).
-Retrieved from ProQuest Dissertations and Theses database (Order No. 1234567)
+Procrastination and dissertation completion times at three Ontario universities (Unpublished doctoral dissertation).
+University of Toronto.

 Fleming, C. T. (1998).
-Valentine’s Day and the Macedonian horticultural industry (Master’s thesis).
-Saints Cyril and Methodius University, Skopje, Macedonia.
+Valentine’s Day and the Macedonian horticultural industry (Publication No. 483294) [Master’s thesis, Saints Cyril and Methodius University].
+ProQuest Dissertations and Theses Global.

-When you’re not using a commercial database, you may want to include a URL and the name of the university.
+When you’re not using a database, you may want to include a URL and/or archive name:

 Obvius, C. (2014).
 The psychology of common sense (Doctoral dissertation, Donair University).
 Donair Institutional Repository. https://www.donair.edu/rep/157/thesis/